AviAtulMakkar/AMUHACKS5.0-CTF/README.md

-# AMUHACKS5.0-CTF Writeups
+# AMUHACKS 5.0-CTF Writeups

-A collection of writeups from the Root Access 2026 CTF.
+A collection of writeups from the AMUHACKS 5.0 CTF.

 ## Table of Contents